-These herbs can protect your horse from illness and infection by helping to build his immunity to stay strong and resilient.
+These herbs can help protect your horse from illness and infection by giving his immunity a boost.

 Your horse’s immune system defends him against the toxins and pathogens that lead to illness and disease.
 Instead of reaching for antibiotics when your horse gets sick, take a look at how you can help him fight infections with immune-strengthening herbs from Nature’s medicine cabinet.

 When a foal is born, he obtains his first antibodies (which attack and destroy pathogens before they can cause disease) by drinking his mother’s colostrum.
 This colostrum is packed with the antibodies the mother has built up in her own body.
 Throughout his life, a horse will continue to build up various antibodies to the pathogens he encounters, helping to develop a strong immune response.

 Unfortunately, if an animal is in poor health, rundown, malnourished, stressed, or has had his immunity weakened by chronic use of certain medications or antibiotics, his body may struggle to mount an effective defense against infection, whether viral, bacterial, protozoal or fungal.
 The overuse of antibiotics has played a significant role in creating antibiotic-resistant pathogens.
 These pathogens have learned to adapt and mutate in order to overcome destruction by antibiotics.

 Herbal medicine has much to offer in this respect, because medicinal herbs possess a variety of actions – antibiotic, anti-fungal, anti-viral, antiseptic and anti-protozoal.